puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 which will result in: `pipelinerun.tekton.dev/build-and-deploy-run-1 created`

 This will create and execute a PipelineRun.
-Use the command `tkn pipelinerun logs build-and-deploy-run-1 -f -n hannelore20` to display the logs.
+Use the command `tkn pipelinerun logs build-and-deploy-run-1 -f -n $LAB_USER` to display the logs.

 The PipelineRuns can be listed with: